inspatiallabs/inspatial-dev/packages/core/dev/interact/trigger/README.md

 ## Integration with State

-The Trigger System is closely integrated with the InSpatial State management system.
+The Trigger System is closely integrated with the Interact - (InSpatial State x Trigger) management system.
 Several tests validate this integration to ensure they work together seamlessly.

 ## License